databrary/design/authorization.md

 					- Address
 				- ...
 			- authorize@databrary.org gets this information in an email and uses it to create party.
-			- User is sent confirmation email that authorization request has been made
+			- User is sent confirmation web page that authorization request has been made

-					Dear [Party B],

 					Thank you for submitting a request to be Authorized by [Party that doesn't exist].
 We will let you know as soon your application is Authorized.

 1. Application is now "Pending Authorization"